OrlovM/crawler/readme.md

 Command line flags:

---StartURL URL to start from URL to start from (default: "https://ya.ru")
+--StartURL URL to start from (default: "https://ya.ru")

 --depth Depth refers to how far down into a website's page hierarchy crawler crawls (default 2)